prdeepakbabu/conversify/README.md

 # Conversify 🚀

 Conversify is a Python package designed to structure, format, and beautify chat conversations.
 It supports **JSON, Markdown, and HTML** formats, with themes to enhance the visual appeal of conversations.A lightweight Python package that formats and visualizes chat interactions with pretty-printing, different output styles, supporting themes and optional export options.

----
+Conversify is designed to solve the challenges of structuring, formatting, and presenting conversational data in a clear and readable manner.
+In AI-driven applications, chat interactions often lack consistency, making it difficult to analyze, document, or visualize them effectively.
+Conversify standardizes chat logs by offering flexible formatting options in JSON, Markdown, and HTML, ensuring conversations are well-organized and easily interpretable.
+It enhances readability through proper indentation, metadata integration, and turn numbering, while also supporting hyperlinked citations and source snippets for traceability.
+Whether for chatbot development, customer interaction analysis, or conversational AI research, Conversify simplifies the process by transforming raw chat data into structured, professional, and shareable formats.
 ## 🎯 Features
 ✅ **Add multiple conversation turns** dynamically.
 ✅ **Format chat conversations** into JSON, Markdown, and HTML.
 ✅ **Support for themes** (`bw`, `color`, `modern`, `traditional`) in HTML output.
 ✅ **Export chats** to a file or print inline.
 ✅ **Easily configurable** (user/bot names, themes, output formats).
 ✅ **Unit-tested** for robustness.
 ---
 ## 📦 Installation
 ```sh
 pip install conversify
 ```

----
 ## 🚀 Quick Start
 ### 1️⃣ **Initialize Conversify**
 ```python